 If you are unable to find a cleaner for your deeply soiled suitcase, try following the instructions for a medium soiled suitcase, but use a bit wetter rag and refresh your cleaning solution as needed so you are always cleaning with a clean rag.

-If the suitcase became very wet during cleaning, be sure to dry the suitcase thoroughly before placing it into storage.
-Silica packets, which absorb ambient moisture and prevent mildew of fabrics in storage, is often a great insurance policy for protecting expensive suitcases.
+If the suitcase becomes very wet during cleaning, dry it thoroughly before placing it into storage.
+Silica packets, which absorb ambient moisture and prevent mildew of fabrics in storage, are often an excellent insurance policy for protecting expensive suitcases.

 With these tips, it’s easy to maintain your luggage in new-looking condition inside and out.
 By following a few simple tips for refreshing your suitcase after each of your travel adventures, you can help your luggage last longer, work better, and even retain some resale value if you choose to sell or consign your suitcase in the future.